telerik/winforms-docs/richtexteditor/features/merge-documents/append.md

 	* **RenameSourceStyle**: The style of the source document is renamed and used.
 For example, if the target and source documents have a style with the name "MyStyle", but with different properties, the one from the source is renamed to "MyStyle\_1", added to the style repository of the target document and used by the elements merged from the source document. *This is the default value*.

-* **FirstSourceSectionPropertiesResolutionMode**: Determines whether the source document should be inserted in the target with a preceding SectionBreak, and whether the source section properties should be omitted or preserved. **The value is used only for the first section of the source document**.
+* **FirstSourceSectionPropertiesResolutionMode**: Determines whether the source document should be inserted in the target with a preceding **SectionBreak**, and whether the source section properties should be omitted or preserved. **The value is used only for the first section of the source document**.
 The rest of the section elements and their properties remain unchanged.

 	The property is of type **SectionPropertiesResolutionMode** and it can have the following enum values: